Transform Your Clothes with Hand Embroidery – Beginner’s Guide

 Yes!
 It never hurts to wash a shirt before stitching on it.
 This will allow the shirt to shrink if it contains a material that tends to shrink in the washer and dryer.
 If the embroidery is on the clothing before you put it in the wash and it shrinks, the embroidery will not look as nice and may pucker.

-Amanda is a hand embroidery artist and teacher.
-With over 15 years of experience in the craft industry and embroidery, she owns and runs Crewel Ghoul, sharing tutorials and patterns to help inspire fellow crafters to get inspired and creative.
+Amanda is a hand embroidery teacher and artist.
+With over 15 years of experience in the craft industry and embroidery, she owns and runs Crewel Ghoul, sharing accessible tutorials and patterns to help inspire fellow crafters to get creative.
 In addition to running this website, she teaches on Skillshare and Youtube.